iobis/manual/identifiers.md

   - Concordia_2003_Coast_Station1_seine_s01
   - Concordia_2003_Coast_Station1_trap_s01

 These examples are not exhaustive and other similarly structured variations that fit your data are acceptable.
-Consider also including year within your eventIDs to ensure codes remain globally unique in subsequent years, which is particularly useful if your sampling protocol is repeated temporally.
+Consider also including year within your `eventID`s to ensure codes remain globally unique in subsequent years, which is particularly useful if your sampling protocol is repeated temporally.
+Remember, what is the main information about a sampling event that helps you identify it?
+For instance, it is helpful when we know the location, date, project, habitat.
+So you can build your `eventID` code based on this information and ensuring they will not repeat (e.g., will result in a unique identifier).

 Information related to your sampling events can be assigned to the highest relevant event level in order to avoid repetition of information.
 For example, if all samples taken from a station occurred at the same depth, this information can be listed once.
 Variation between samples (e.g., exact time or coordinates) can also be easily reflected for each event.
 See the table below for a demonstration.